The-Evil-Pickle/Replay-the-Spire/README.md

 Ring of Misfortune | Dead Man's Rings | At the start of combat, add a random **Curse** to your discard pile.
 Each time you draw a curse, gain 1 energy and 3 **Temporary** **HP**.
 Each time you draw a **Status**, gain 3 **Block**.
 Ring of Greed | Dead Man's Rings | For every 150 gold you gain, obtain a random **Curse.** On pickup, gain 50 gold and 2 random relics related to gold or shops.
 Ring of Addiction | Dead Man's Rings | On pickup, obtain 3 potions and 2 random relics related to potions.
 Each time you go through 3 rooms without using a potion, lose 2 max hp.
+Ring of Collection | Dead Man's Rings | Non-boss chests now contain a random Ring in addition to thier normal contents.
+Shops sometimes sell Rings.
+Ring of Exchange | Dead Man's Rings | Shop items can now appear in boss chests.
+Boss items can now appear in shops.
 Ring of Searing | Dead Man's Rings (as Ironclad or modded) | At the start of your turn, ALL enemies above 50% max HP lose 10% of their HP, and you lose 5 HP if you are above 75% max HP.
 Ring of Fangs | Dead Man's Rings (as Silent or modded) | At the start of combat, lose 3 **Strength** and gain 1 **Envenom.**
 Ring of Shattering | Dead Man's Rings (as Defect) | At the start of combat gain 3 **Focus** and lose 2 orb slots.